rails/rails/guides/source/action_view_overview.md

 ### Partials

 Partial templates – usually just called "partials" – are another device for breaking the rendering process into more manageable chunks.
-With a partial, you can move the code for rendering a particular piece of a response to its own file.
+With partials, you can extract pieces of code from your templates to separate files and also reuse them throughout your templates.

 #### Naming Partials